FailAcademy/learning/wdp-vancouver/_lessons/week-01/03-css3-rwd.md

 We'll continue to work on Project 1 in today's lab.

-You goal for today is to "refactor" your CSS into mobile-first media queries based on the provided design comps.
+Your goal for today is to "refactor" your CSS into mobile-first media queries based on the provided design comps.

+(Remember that this is a stretch goal for Part 1 of Project 1, but it's a requirement for Part 2.
+You'll thank yourself next week if you begin working on this now!)

 ---